gianluca-sottile/A-Novel-Statistical-Test-For-Differential-Expression-Analysis/README.md

-  # Feature-Weighted-Ordinal-Classification-FWOC-
+# A-Novel-Statistical-Test-For-Differential-Expression-Analysis
-The source R code for FWOC.
+The source R code for hy.test.

 ## Required R packages:

+CRAN packages:
+- data.table
+- pbmcapply (only for unix systems or equivalently use some other parallel packages)
-- MASS
+- VennDiagram
-- caret
+- RISmed

+Bioconductor packages:
-- class
+- preprocessCore
-- Biobase
+- limma
-- GEOquery
+- siggenes
-- ordinalgmifs
+- topGO
-- BhGLM
+- org.Hs.eg.db
-- penalizedLDA
+- GO.db

-### Helper Functions.
-R
+### hy.test.R
-This file contains the helper functions that are necessary for the implementation of FWOC.
+This file contains the main functions that are necessary for the implementation of hy.test.

-### Main Function.
-R
+### loading_and_prepocessing.R
-This file contains the main function of FWOC, need to run Helper Functions.
-R first.
+This file contains the first script that is necessary to load all the required packages and to preprocess raw data.

-### Cross Validation.R
+### deg_analysis.R
-This file contains the function to run cross validation for FWOC, need to run Helper Functions.
-R and Main Function.R first.
+This file contains the second script to run all the differential expression analysis, i.e., Moderated t-test, Significance Analysis of Microarray (sam), Empirical Bayes Analysis of Microarrays (ebam) and hy.test.

-### Projection_GSE9782.R (Projection_GSE68871.R)
+### go_enrichment.R
-This file contains the process of testing FWOC on the GSE9782 (GSE68871) dataset, including the data retrival, preprocessing and modeling and achieving the final projections shown in the paper.
+This file contains the third script to run gene onthology enrihment by using all the genes selected in the previous analysis.
+Genes are selected after a Benjamini & Hochberg correction.

-### Implementaions.R
+### pubmed_research.R
-This file contains the scripts for implmenting all the four methods based on given training and test datasets, need to run Helper Functions.
-R first.
+This file contains the last script for implmenting the hypergeometric test used to the pubmed research to highlight significant terms of GO.
+Terms are selected after a Benjamini & Hochberg correction.

+### TCGA_BRCA75
+This folder contains the raw gene expression data for breast cancer.
+The first .txt contains normal samples and the scond one tumor samples.

+### TCGA_KIRC75
+This folder contains the raw gene expression data for kidney cancer.
+The first .txt contains normal samples and the scond one tumor samples.

-### opt_parameters.xlsx
+### Results and outputs
-This file contains the chosen parameters for each training for the four methods.
-The final results are also included.
+This folder contains two more folders 'brca' and 'kirc'.
+In each of them, final .RData objects, .csv files and figures of the overall analysis of the paper is included.